Project-Vyre/another-create-wiki/docs/test_page/miscellaneous.md

 ---
 layout: default
-title: Miscellaneous
+title: Wiki Formatting Testing
 nav_order: 10
 has_children: true
 ---
-This is the Miscellaneous page.
-Entries here don't really fit into anything.
+This is the Formatting Testing page.
+The child pages are only for testing formatting and color for the Just the Docs Jekyll theme.